 Funded by the Australian Government Telehealth Pilots Program and CSIRO, we built on our e-health expertise and partnered with NGOs, local health districts, hospitals and industry partners TeleMedCare, iiNet and Samsung to deliver a national telehealth trial of home monitoring of chronic disease for aged care.

-Trial partners across the country including ACT, Townsville, Bacchus Marsh & Melton, Launceston and Greater Western Sydney meant this was Australia's first large scale telehealth clinical trial.
+Trial partners across the country including ACT, Townsville, Bacchus Marsh and Melton, Launceston and Greater Western Sydney meant this was Australia's first large scale telehealth clinical trial.

 In total 287 patients participated in the trial across the six sites.
 Test patients were provided with a telehealth device that included participant/clinician video conferencing capabilities, messaging features and the delivery of clinical and study specific questionnaires, as well as vital signs devices to monitor their ECG, heart rate, spirometry, blood pressure, oxygen saturation, body weight and body temperature, with glucometry an optional add-on.